 be able to offer comprehensive training in each subject (Scope of Practice) applied for;

-provide a Training Supervisors, in each subject area (Scope of Practice), who is either a Full Member of IPEM or of equivalent status;
+provide Training Supervisors, in each subject area (Scope of Practice), who are either Full Members of IPEM or of equivalent status;

 employ at least two other clinical technologists, scientists or engineers working in the subject area (Scope of Practice); and

 provide a moderator in each subject area (Scope of Practice).